Appendix A

 archetype: An archetype is a collection of related abilities from a particular class.
 Each class has five archetypes.
 For details, see Archetypes.

-area: Many abilities affect a broad area.
-There are five standard area sizes: Small (15 ft.), Medium (30 ft.), Large (60 ft.), Huge (90 ft.), and Gargantuan (120 ft.).
-For details, see ??.
+area: An area ability has a point of origin and affects all valid targets within some distance from that location.
+There are six standard area sizes: Tiny (5 ft.), Small (15 ft.), Medium (30 ft.), Large (60 ft.), Huge (90 ft.), and Gargantuan (120 ft.).
+For details, see Area Shapes, and Area Types.

 armor: Armor is a form of equipment that protects your body from harm.
 There are two kinds of armor: body armor, which you wear on your body, and shields, which you wield in a hand.
 For details, see Armor.